 Lord knows I’ve had an uphill battle since diagnosis with medical professionals questioning whether I actually have Hydrocephalus or not, scans showing there’s nothing wrong and being told: “We don’t know what’s wrong with you or what more to do for you“.
 I can only imagine that anyone else in this position is probably fighting just as hard to keep their symptoms at bay while fighting the system, which does fail some of us.
 And, feeling helpless due to lack of support and understanding from the one person or people who should care more than anyone else.

 I know that there are parents, siblings and children who actually do give a shit about the person affected by this condition.
 This post is not about you but quite the opposite.
 I’ve heard from people saying that their parent/s actually believe the doctors when they say they’ve cured their child.
 Firstly, there is no cure…if there is, I’m sure the millions around the world (not just in America) would be first in line.
 I sometimes wonder if that number is quite possibly closer to a billion across the earth…it wouldn’t surprise me.

 In all fairness to myself and, if I have to be honest, it’s unacceptable.
 It’s sad and leaves me feeling a void I wish could be filled with someone who actually gives a shit enough to not stick his head in the sand when the going gets tough.
-The support and awareness of this condition, needs to be there 100% of the time, if not more.
+The support and awareness of this condition need to be there 100% of the time, if not more.

 I’m tired of making excuses and saying that we all handle “life happens” moments differently.
 I should be able to expect that the response from him would be better.
 I don’t want to sit huddled in a corner wishing secretly that he will pick up on what I’m thinking.